It’s been a long 5 weeks.

 The professor failed him in history.

-Here is the thing that definitions don’t account for, sometimes failure is the best solution because to not pay homage to what you need (or perhaps another person in your life needs) would be a failure of far greater proportion.
+Here is the thing that definitions don’t account for: sometimes failure is the best solution because not paying homage to what you need (or perhaps another person in your life needs) would be a failure of far greater proportion.

-For years I struggled with the ability to grant myself the same form of permission I gave to others.
-I held myself to a higher standard and often beat myself up if I redrafted goals, thankfully those days are gone.
+For years, I struggled to grant myself the same form of permission I gave others.
+I held myself to a higher standard and often beat myself up if I redrafted goals.
+Thankfully, those days are gone.

 Yet that doesn’t mean it is easy.